April: Celebrate Pride

 Yale GALA is an educational and cultural organization that seeks to promote the well-being and betterment of the Yale University gay and lesbian community, including alumni, faculty, staff, students, and the public at large.

-The Office of LGBTQ Resources supports and empowers students, faculty, staff, and alumni of all sexual orientations, gender identities, and expressions to strengthen and unite our Yale community.
+The Yale LGBTQ Center supports and empowers students, faculty, staff, and alumni of all sexual orientations, gender identities, and expressions to strengthen and unite our Yale community.
 It provides resources and support for community, education, and advocacy.
-The office is a cultural hub that works with local and national organizations to address issues of policy, praxis, and politics and aims to increase visibility, connectedness, and knowledge of queer culture.
+The center is a cultural hub that works with local and national organizations to address issues of policy and praxis at the university and aims to increase visibility, connectedness, and knowledge of queer culture.

-Learn about events hosted by the Office of LGBTQ Resources and affiliated organizations on their events calendar.
+Learn about events hosted by the Yale LGBTQ Center and affiliated organizations on their events calendar.

 Social Media Channels